Background pattern

 4. Close the bottle after each use.

-5. After instillation, press a finger on the point between the nose and eye and close the eyelids for 2 minutes.
+5. After instillation, press with a finger on the point between the nose and the eye and close the eyelids for 2 minutes.
 This will help prevent DICLOABAK from spreading to the rest of the body.

-If you forgot to use DICLOABAK
+If you forget to use DICLOABAK

-Do not use a double dose to compensate for the missed dose.
+Do not use a double dose to make up for the forgotten dose.

-If you have any other questions about the use of this product, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible Side Effects

-The following adverse effects have been reported:
+The following side effects have been reported:

-Rare (may affect up to 1 in 100 patients))
+Uncommon (may affect up to 1 in 100 patients)

 Burning sensation in the eye after instillation,